mvysny/karibu-testing/karibu-testing-v8/README.md

 contains hooks which by default do nothing.
 You can simply provide your own custom implementation of `TestingLifecycleHook` interface which would await for async, and then set it to the `testingLifecycleHook` global variable.

+## Mocking Server Request End Properly

+Since Karibu-Testing runs in the same JVM as the server and there is no browser, the boundaries between the client and the server become unclear.
+When looking into sources of any test method, it's really hard to tell where exactly the server request ends, and where another request starts.
+However, it is very important to know the boundary, for example to understand when to run the `UI.access()` blocks.

+You can establish an explicit client boundary in your test, by explicitly calling `MockVaadin.clientRoundtrip()`.
+However, since that would be both laborous and error-prone, the default operation is that Karibu Testing pretends as if there was a client-server roundtrip before every component lookup via the `_get()`/`_find()`/`_expectNone()`/`_expectOne()` call.
+Therefore, `MockVaadin.clientRoundtrip()` is called from `TestingLifecycleHook.awaitBeforeLookup()` by default.

+You can change this behavior by providing your own `TestingLifecycleHook` implementation as described above.

 # Advanced Topics

 ## Testing Asynchronous Application